Homomorphisms between multidimensional constant-shape substitutions: Recognizability property of aperiodic substitutions and dynamical consequences

-\begin{theorem}[\cite{solomyak2007eigenfunctions}] Let $\zeta$ be an aperiodic primitive constant-shape substitution with expansion map $L_{\zeta}$, which has a fixed point.
-Then the following are equivalent for $\alpha \in \R^{d}$: \begin{enumerate} \item The vector ${\bm x}$ is a continuous eigenvalue for the topological dynamical system $(X_{\zeta},S,\R^{d})$. \item The vector ${\bm x}$ is a measurable eigenvalue for the measure-preserving system $(X_{\zeta},\mu_{\zeta},S,\R^{d})$. \item The vector ${\bm x}$ satisfies the following condition:
+\begin{theorem}[\cite{solomyak2007eigenfunctions}] Let $\zeta$ be an aperiodic primitive constant-shape substitution which has a fixed point in $X_{\zeta}$.
+Then the following are equivalent for ${\bm x} \in \R^{d}$: \begin{enumerate} \item The vector ${\bm x}$ is a continuous eigenvalue for the topological dynamical system $(X_{\zeta},S,\R^{d})$. \item The vector ${\bm x}$ is a measurable eigenvalue for the measure-preserving system $(X_{\zeta},\mu_{\zeta},S,\R^{d})$. \item The vector ${\bm x}$ satisfies the following condition:

 \item The vector ${\bm x}$ satisfies the following condition:

 \end{enumerate} \end{theorem}